arobenko/ublox/README.md

 Full [doxygen](www.doxygen.org) generated documentation with the full tutorial inside can be downloaded as zip archive from [Dropbox](https://www.dropbox.com/s/6hl6nyqjnjhh5bo/doc_ublox_v0.8.zip?dl=1).

+The "example" folder contains simple example on how to use the [UBLOX Library](#ublox-library).
+The example application is implemented using QT5 framework to drive the discovery and handling of asynchronous events.
+It configures the USB interface to be used for UBX communication using **CFG-PRT** message and polls for **NAV-POSSLLH** message every second.

 # CommsChampion Plugin
 In addition to the library described above, this project provides a protocol plugin for the [CommsChampion Tools](https://github.com/arobenko/comms_champion#commschampion-tools)